-Our exposure to market risk for changes in interest rates relates primarily to the Unitymedia KabelBW Revolving Credit Facilities.
+Our exposure to market risk for changes in interest rates relates primarily to the Unitymedia KabelBW Revolving Credit Facilities (as defined and described in note 13), and to the extent any amounts are drawn, vendor financing arrangements.

-With respect to our fixed rate debt, changes in interest rates will impact the fair value of the debt instrument but not our cash flows.
-If however, we were to refinance our fixed rate debt, we would be exposed to interest rate risk with respect to the debt we would incur with respect to any such refinancing.
+With respect to our fixed-rate debt, changes in interest rates will impact the fair value of the debt instrument but not our cash flows.
+If, however, we were to refinance our fixed rate debt, we would be exposed to interest rate risk with respect to the debt we would incur with respect to any such refinancing.
 While we and Liberty Global typically strive to mitigate this risk by refinancing well before the debt matures, no assurance can be given that we would be able obtain new debt financing on terms that are as attractive as our existing debt.
 As we do not carry our debt at fair value, changes in the fair value of our debt typically would not impact our results of operations.

-For purposes of demonstrating the sensitivity of the interest expense on the Unitymedia KabelBW Revolving Credit Facilities to changes in interest rates, we present the change that would result from a hypothetical instantaneous change in the 3-month EURIBOR of 50 basis points (0.50%) as of December 31, 2012, holding all other variables constant.
+For purposes of demonstrating the sensitivity of the interest expense on the Unitymedia KabelBW Revolving Credit Facilities (as defined and described in note 13) to changes in interest rates, we present the change that would result from a hypothetical instantaneous change in the 3-month EURIBOR of 50 basis points (0.50%) as of December 31, 2013, holding all other variables constant.
 This sensitivity analysis assumes that this hypothetical rate was in effect, and that all of the available borrowings under the Unitymedia KabelBW Revolving Credit Facilities were outstanding, for the entire year.
 This analysis is presented for illustrative purposes only.
 In practice, market rates rarely change in isolation and are likely to be interdependent.
 The annual impacts of these hypothetical changes in interest rates are as follows:

-ease of 50% crease of 0.50% in mi llions 3 Increase (decrease) in interest expense € 2.1 € (2.1) Increase (decrease) in loss from continuing operations before income taxes € 2.1 € (2.1)
+rease of .50% ease of 50% in mi llions Increase (decrease) in interest expense € 2.1 € (2.1) Increase (decrease) in loss before income taxes € 2.1 € (2.1)